plandes/deepnlp/doc/md/reslib.md

 `torch.nn.Embedding` as input at the beginning of the forward [PyTorch] process.
 The reference to `language_feature_manager` is covered later.

-The embedding resource libraries have a similar definition for the [Glove] 300 dimension, the [word2vec resource library] for the Google's pre-trained 300 dimension, the [fasttext resource library] for Facebook's pre-trained News and Crawl pre-trained embeddings, and the [transformer resource library] contains
+The embedding resource libraries have a similar definition for the [GloVE] 300 dimension, the [word2vec resource library] for the Google's pre-trained 300 dimension, the [fasttext resource library] for Facebook's pre-trained News and Crawl pre-trained embeddings, and the [transformer resource library] contains